TediusTimmy/BC-DeciCalc/Manuel.md

 ### Standard Library
 * float Abs (float)  # absolute value
 * float Ceil (float)  # ceiling
+* value CellEval (string)  # parse and evaluate the given string as a cell expression, return its evaluated value
 * float ContainsKey (dictionary, value)  # determine if value is a key in dictionary (the language lacks a means to ask for forgiveness)
 * string DebugPrint (string)  # log a debugging string, returns its argument
 * float EnterDebugger ()  # enters the integrated debugger (if present), returns zero